 TL;DR

-- Pick Laravel if you want the fastest MVP with one engineer, a huge hiring pool outside the US, and a full-stack admin (Filament) out of the box.
+- Pick Laravel if you want the fastest MVP with one engineer, a deep hiring pool outside the US, and full-stack scaffolding (Livewire, Filament, Cashier) that ships product faster than anything I have used.

-Every few months a founder shows me two job specs, one for a Laravel developer and one for a Django developer, and asks which one to hire.
-The answer is: "which framework should you commit to first, because your hire follows."
-This guide helps you make that choice.
+Every few months a founder sends me two job specs, one for a Laravel developer and one for a Django developer, and asks which to hire.
+The honest answer is: which framework do you commit to first, because the hire follows.
+This guide walks the trade-offs the way I would walk them with a paying client.

 The two frameworks, in one minute

 Django is a Python framework from 2005.
-Built for newsrooms originally, adopted by startups and enterprises over two decades.
-Includes ORM, routing, templating, auth, and the legendary Django Admin.
-Pairs beautifully with Python's data stack (pandas, numpy, scikit-learn, PyTorch).
+Originally built for newsrooms, then adopted across startups and enterprises.
+It ships an ORM, routing, templating, auth, and the well-known Django Admin.
+It pairs cleanly with the Python data stack: pandas, NumPy, scikit-learn, PyTorch.

 Both are full-stack backend frameworks.
-Both handle templating if you want server-rendered pages.
-Both work cleanly as API-only backends behind a React or Next.js frontend.
+Both render server-side templates.
+Both work as API-only backends behind a React or Next.js frontend.
+The differences live in tooling, hiring, and what each community optimizes for.

 Decision matrix at a glance